kea-dat-3-dev/strategy_pattern/README.md

 >> If some aspects of your code is changing
 >> That´s a sign that you should pull it out (**cut**/paste) and seperate it (**paste** it in to its own class)

+Use Inheritance for the beahaviour that is the same for all, and composition for the behaviours that differs.